Yahoo User Profile

 I had several visual design explorations and iterated based on other designers' feedback.
 I illustrated detailed interaction designs via Principal, an animation software.

 I partnered with developers and made sure the design is implemented accurately.

 The old design of a user profile.
 There was not much information about the user.

-Before jumping into solutions, the team and I must understand user pain points, feelings, and the moments of delights.
-I created a user journey map that helped visualize users emotions and create a shared understanding of user needs among the teams.
+Before jumping into solutions, the team and I must understand user pain points, feelings, and moments of delight.
+I created a user journey map that helped visualize users' emotions and create a shared understanding of user needs among the teams.